Zhanjiang: Industry

-Zhanjiang’s industrial base has transitioned from rapid growth in the early 2000s to modern, high-value clusters by 2025.
+Zhanjiang's industrial base has transitioned from rapid growth in the early 2000s to modern, high-value clusters by 2025.
 While in 2007 its total industrial output reached about 112 billion yuan, with 714 major enterprises and 132 firms each generating over 100 million yuan in output, today the focus is on large-scale advanced manufacturing and green industries.
-The Zhanjiang Economic and Technological Development Zone, founded in 1984 and covering roughly 9.2 km², remains a key hub for automobile manufacturing, biotechnology, and software development.
+The Zhanjiang Economic and Technological Development Zone, founded in 1984 and covering roughly 9.2 km^{2}, remains a key hub for automobile manufacturing, biotechnology, and software development.

 By 2024, key projects in Zhanjiang achieved aggregated investment exceeding 487 billion yuan in the first seven months, and major clusters such as green petrochemicals, advanced materials, and new energy each approached or surpassed 100 billion yuan in annual output.
-The arrival of a new large-scale “Verbund” chemical site by BASF underscores the city’s shift to integrated, high-efficiency production, with full operation and sustainable design targeted for 2025.

 Business

 In 2007, the total value of retail sales of consumer goods in Zhanjiang reached 38.216 billion yuan, marking a 19.5% increase over the previous year.
-Since then, the city has continued to develop its retail and lifestyle sectors, combining modern commerce with cultural heritage.

-A notable example is the French-Style Street, constructed in 2014 with a theme of travel and leisure.
-The project preserved and renovated historic French-style buildings while fostering the city’s fashion, food, and cultural industries.
-The street is divided into five zones: shopping, dining, culture, specialty commerce, and public art installations/galleries.
-During its early years, the street attracted over 110,000 visitors during Christmas 2014, generating around 300 million yuan in spending.
-By 2025, this area, along with other modern retail hubs, continues to serve as a key destination for tourism and urban leisure, integrating e-commerce, cultural events, and experiential shopping to support Zhanjiang’s growing consumer economy.

 Transportation

 Air

 By 2025, Zhanjiang has strengthened its role as a regional aviation hub.
 Zhanjiang Wuchuan International Airport, opened in 2022, features a 3,200‑meter runway and handles around 5 million passengers and 30,000 tons of cargo annually.
 A nearby city-terminal in Maoming improves access via shuttle connections, while ongoing infrastructure upgrades integrate the airport with expressways and rail networks.

 Domestic flights connect Zhanjiang to major Chinese cities, and regional international routes link it to Northeast Asia.
-The expanded air network supports tourism, logistics, and trade, reinforcing Zhanjiang’s position in the modern coastal economic belt and its connectivity with Hainan Island.
+The expanded air network supports tourism, logistics, and trade, reinforcing Zhanjiang's position in the modern coastal economic belt and its connectivity with Hainan Island.